impostorsguides/impostorsguides.github.io/rbenv/part-3/3-c-content.md

 One thing to note is that this PR was merged on Aug 2, 2011.
 So at the date of this writing, it's over 11 years old.
 Not immediately relevant, just something I'm noticing now.

 Given there's no description, I'm guessing it must be self-evident to the authors and repo maintainers why this change was necessary.
 There must be something about the term "libexec" that communicates that knowledge.
 Maybe it's an industry standard directory name or something?
-I Google around a bit and find [a StackOverflow post](https://unix.stackexchange.com/questions/312146/what-is-the-purpose-of-usr-libexec) about `/usr/libexec`:
+I Google around a bit and find [a StackOverflow post](https://unix.stackexchange.com/questions/312146/what-is-the-purpose-of-usr-libexec){:target="_blank" rel="noopener"} about `/usr/libexec`:

 <p style="text-align: center">
   <img src="/assets/images/so-question-312146.png" width="70%" alt="StackOverflow question about /usr/libexec"  style="border: 1px solid black; padding: 0.5em">